-By donating or selling a trail easement to a trail group, land trust, municipality, authority or other charitable or governmental entity (the “holder” of the easement), landowners (“owners”) may make their land available for a public trail for walking, running, bicycling or other recreational or transportation purposes without having to subdivide the land or lose ownership and control of the land.
+By donating or selling a trail easement to a trail group, land trust, municipality, authority, or other charitable or governmental entity (the “holder” of the easement), landowners (the “owners”) may make their land available for a public trail for walking, running, bicycling, or other recreational or transportation purposes without having to subdivide the land or lose ownership and control of the land.

 The trail easement document may also clarify the owners’ rights and other matters, addressing such questions as:

 After being signed by both the owners and the holder, the easement document is recorded in the county recorder of deeds office to ensure that future owners are informed of the easement.
 The easement, which is an interest in real property, remains in force even if the land subject to the easement changes hands.

 The laws underpinning trail easements are well established.
 Numerous charitable organizations and governments have successfully used trail easements to provide trail experiences to the public.

 The creation of a trail easement mainly requires a meeting of minds between the owners and the holder as to the character of the intended trail and the rights each will hold in the land.
 Then the understanding they have reached is incorporated into an easement document prepared or, if a model document is used, at least reviewed by an attorney to ensure that the document is properly customized to the particular facts and circumstances of the project.

 WeConservePA has created—for the benefit of owners, charitable organizations, government, and their respective legal counsels—model documents for securing land for public trails.
 The three models—described, compared, and contrasted below—are periodically updated to reflect user experiences and advances in the field.
 A commentary accompanies each model and explains the reasoning behind each provision, provides alternative and optional language, and includes guidance on applying the model to particular circumstances.

 The models are used for examples throughout the text, but the guide covers issues common to all trail easements, whether or not they utilize one of the models.